g00glen00b/dimitri.codes/src/posts/2020-03-24-graphql-spring-security/index.md

 ---
 title: "Securing your GraphQL API with Spring Security"
 date: "2020-03-24"
-categories: ["JavaScript", "Tutorials"]
+categories: ["Java", "Tutorials"]
-tags: ["Dojo", "JavaScript"]
+tags: ["Spring", "Spring boot", "GraphQL", "Spring security"]
 ---

-[A while ago](https://wordpress.g00glen00b.be/graphql-spring-boot/), I wrote a tutorial about developing a GraphQL API with Spring boot.
+[A while ago](/graphql-spring-boot/), I wrote a tutorial about developing a GraphQL API with Spring boot.
 In this tutorial, I'll show you how you can add security to your API.

 ![GraphQL + Spring boot](images/graphql-spring-boot.png)